integeruser/UTM/README.md

 If instead the Endpoint Security client has been installed, from the UTM GUI boot the macOS guest (which will immediately stop) and then execute the script [`resume.sh`](resume.sh) to automatically patch the entitlements check with LLDB and resume execution; next, attach to the guest from the host with any debugger as explained just above.

+**Important** The VM won't boot if UTM has been built unsigned and Network Mode is set to "Bridged" in the VM settings ([it seems to require special entitlements](https://github.com/utmapp/UTM/issues/3959)).

 ## License

 Licensed under the Apache License 2.0 in accordance with the original license.